-I have been involved in a bicycle accident – what should I do?
+If you have been involved in a bicycle accident, what should you do?

 For example, you may have fallen from your bike after hitting an unmarked pot hole on a poorly maintained public road.
-It is your local council’s responsibility to ensure that roads are in a safe condition for all users – which means bikes as well as cars – and so your compensation claim will highlight the difficulty the accident has put you through and hopefully result in repair work on that section of road.
+It is your local council’s responsibility to ensure that roads are in a safe condition for all users – which means bikes as well as cars.
+So your compensation claim will highlight the difficulty the accident has put you through and hopefully result in repair work on that section of road.

 You may be entitled to make a claim if:

 - The accident was not your fault

 - It occurred within the past three years